-As part of the city’s “break up” approach, the following rules will be in place, with a focus on the two weekends that draw the largest number of visitors: March 8 to 10 and March 15 to 17.
+The following rules will be in place for the weekends expected to draw the largest amount of visitors: March 13 to 16 and March 20 to 23:

 - 7 Street and Collins Avenue